-By multiplying both sides of the above equation by $g_{i'}(\frac{m' \pi x}{L})$ and integrating over the $x$-space and using the orthonormality condition of the basis functions, one finds,
+By multiplying both sides of the above equation by $g_{i'}(\frac{m' \pi x}{L})$ and integrating over the $x$-space and using the orthonormality condition of the basis functions, one finds

-Therefore we can rewrite Eq.\ (\ref{eqAB2}) as,
+Therefore we can rewrite Eq.\ (\ref{eqAB2}) as

 Where the coefficients $C_{m,m',i,i'}$ are defined by Eq. (\ref{eqbmi}).
 It is obvious that the presence of the operator $\hat f(x)$ in Eq.\ (\ref{ODE}), leads to nonzero coefficients $C_{m,m',i,i'}$ in Eq.\ (\ref{eqAC}), which in principle could couple all of the matrix elements of $A$.
-Therefore we have to resort to a numerical solution.
-In general the number of basis elements are at least countably infinite.
-The aforementioned coupling of terms in the main matrix Eq.\ (\ref{eqAC}) forces us to make the approximation of using a finite basis.
 It is easy to see that the more basis functions we include, the closer our solution will be to the exact one.
-By selecting a finite subset of the basis functions, {\it e.g.} choosing the first $2N$ which could be accomplished by letting the index $m$ run from 1 to $N$ in the summations, equation (\ref{eqAC}) can be written as,
+By selecting a finite subset of the basis functions, {\it e.g.} choosing the first $2N$ which could be accomplished by letting the index $m$ run from 1 to $N$ in the summations, Eq.~(\ref{eqAC}) can be written as